 Nothing Beats Homemade Bread Crumbs

-The ingredient list includes high fructose corn syrup, partially hydrogenated oil (trans fat), corn syrup, and a lot of ingredients that you don’t need, much less want, in your breadcrumbs.
+Watch for high fructose corn syrup, partially hydrogenated oil (trans fat), corn syrup, a lot of ingredients that you don’t need, much less want, in your breadcrumbs.
 And since they are not organic, many of the ingredients are certainly GMO (genetically modified or engineered).
 Something else it’s best to avoid.

 Choose Your Bread

-I generally use Rudi's or Udi's Whole Grain bread for my breadcrumbs but.
-If you eat wheat, use your favorite bread, preferably a multigrain or whole wheat.
+I generally use this GF bread for my breadcrumbs but.
+If you eat wheat, use your favorite bread.
 Be sure to read the label for unhealthy ingredients.

 Pre-heat your oven to 300 degrees.
 Either trim crusts from the bread or leave them on.
 Your bread crumbs will be finer without the crusts.
 Cut bread into cubes or tear into pieces and toss in the bowl of a food processor.
 Process until bread forms fine crumbs.
 Spread on a rimmed baking sheet and bake until crumbs are golden and dry.

 Storing Homemade Bread Crumbs